Individualized Education Plan (IEP)

-- Other individuals at the discretion of the parent or agency (such as a physician, advocate, or neighbor)
+- Other individuals at the discretion of the parent or agency (e.g. a physician, advocate, or neighbor)

 Parents are entitled to participate in the IEP meeting as equal participants with suggestions and opinions regarding their child's education.
 They may bring a list of suggested goals and objectives as well as additional information that may be pertinent to the IEP meeting.

 The local education agency (LEA) must attempt to schedule the IEP meeting at a time and place agreeable to both school staff and parents.
 School districts must notify parents in a timely manner so that they will have an opportunity to attend.
 The notification must indicate the purpose of the meeting (i.e., to discuss transition services, behavior problems interfering with learning, academic growth).

 Parents may encounter stipulations presented by school personnel that may not necessarily be supported by the provisions of IDEA.
 Some statements have included:

 - IEPs must be a predetermined number of pages.